vinitran/FlappyBird/README.md

 #Flappybird Copyright by Tran Thanh Vinh, Student id: 20020503.

-I apologize in advance; My code is quite convoluted.
+I apologize in advance, my code is quite convoluted.
 If and when things go wrong, Google is your best bet.
 Feel free to contact me at Vinitran124@gmail.com for any questions!